Mykolaua1986/cash_bills_distribution/README.md

 </ul>

 ## Descripton of method:
-Method requires 2 input dictionaries which keys and values must be integers:
+Method requires 2 input dictionaries, which keys and values must be integers:
 - first contains list of amounts which we want to hand out, e.g.: {0:1230, 1:450, 2:54}.
 This means that we have to hand out 3 different amounts: $1230, $450, $54
 - second - is the amount of cash bills we have in stock, e.g.: {100:13, 50:100, 20:10, 10:1, 5:0}.